muskan-github/Functional-datasets-with-derivatives/README.md

 # Functional-datasets-with-derivatives
 This repository contains several benchmark functional datasets with class labels along with their first and second derivative datasets calculated via cubic spline data interpolation technique in MATLAB, since underlying function is usually unknown.
 They can be used for the purpose of classification of functional data.
-Both binary and multi-class, high and low dimensional, and small and large-scale datasets are present.
+Several types of datasets are included, binary and multi-class, high and low dimensional, balanced and imbalanced, and small and large-scale.
+There are no missing values.
 Data descriptions are present in readme.md file.

 ## Files are arranged as follows :